Welcome + Giving Center

 10 a.m.–12 p.m.

-Usdan University, Room 110 More on the WAAV Open HouseCome learn about how you can get involved in the Wesleyan community through Wesleyan Alumni Admission Volunteers (WAAV) in collaboration with the Office of Admission!
+Usdan University Center, Room 110 More on the WAAV Open HouseCome learn about how you can get involved in the Wesleyan community through Wesleyan Alumni Admission Volunteers (WAAV) in collaboration with the Office of Admission!
 Alumni volunteers are critical to ensuring students have the opportunity to learn about all things Wes, through one-on-one virtual conversations with prospective students, small in-person gatherings with students at local public venues, and serving as panelists to share their Wesleyan experiences with potential applicants. -

 11 a.m.–12 p.m.